k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/04_fabric_tdm_library.md

 The TDM Logical Unit must be deployed to the Fabric project.
 It has the following tasks:

-- Saves information about executed TDM tasks.
+- Saving information about executed TDM tasks.
 The TDM Portal provides execution statistics and reports based on the data in the TDM LU.
 The LUI of the TDM LU is a unique task_Execution_id generated by the TDM Portal for each executed task.
 - [Task execution jobs](/articles/TDM/tdm_architecture/03_task_execution_processes.md) are included in the TDM LU.
 - The TDM cleanup job that cleans the TDM DB is defined under the TDM LU.
-- **From TDM 7.6 onwards, the TDM Portal code is included in the TDM LU**: the TDM Portal code is kept under the web sub-folder in the TDM LU.
+- **From TDM 7.6 onwards, the TDM Portal code is included in the TDM LU**: The TDM Portal code is saved under the web sub-folder in the TDM LU.
 Note that the web directory can only be viewed using the Fabric web studio.
 If you use the desktop, you can right-click the TDM LU > Open Folder and view the web folder in the windows File Explorer.
 - TDM 7.6 and onwards includes the TDM DB upgrade scripts and a flow.

 ### Set TTL (Time To Live) on the TDM LUIs